 Transit: Chapultepec Metro.
 We also used the bikes mentioned above to take a ride through the park.
 Take note that there are bike stands at the entrances but not inside the park itself so you will not be able to go into the zoo or museums etc until you return the bikes.

 Best days to go: Sunday is the day that all the locals go to the park.
-This means it is very busy but also very fun and vibrant so it depends what you like.
+This means it is very busy but also very fun and vibrant so it depends on what you like.

 Zona Rosa, Roma and Condesa

 Zona Rosa is just south of Reforma and east of Chapultepec Park.
 It doesn’t have much in the way of sightseeing but it is chock full of restaurants, bars, shops and hotels so it’s a great place to go in the evening for dinner and drinks or just a stroll to people watch.
+It’s also a perfect area to join a Mexico City food tour.

 Roma and Condesa are south of Zona Rosa and are more residential with lovely leafy streets and boulevards lined with Art Deco buildings housing homes, offices and art galleries and dotted with peaceful parks.
 The parks and art galleries make it a nice place to stroll during the day but in the evening Condesa comes alive with some of the best restaurants and trendy bars in the city.
 The safe, walkable streets filled with lively people, delicious food and a variety of entertainment make it our first choice for staying while in Mexico City.